Songbird-Project/scsv/README.md

 # Songbird-CSV

-A CSV-like standard that includes QOL changes like recursive keys and values
+A CSV-like standard that introduces flow control to reduce redundant key and value repetition.